tobyfrancis/VGG16-Image-Feature-Mapping/README.md

 # VGGNet-Image-Visualization

+## Fair Warning

+This code was written fairly early into my work on unsupervised scientific image analysis,  and is written for an old version of Keras *and assumed the use of Theano*.
+An update of this code will be made in the near future, but until then, be warned that it might require quite a bit of work to get this code to work

 ## Synopsis

 A tool to create maps of image similarities from VGG16 Features, using tSNE for the reduction of features into a 2-Dimensional space representative of how similar the image features are.